virtualgraham/sc_patch/README.md

 ## `src/shuffle_patch_p.py`
 Method based on [Unsupervised Learning of Visual Representations by Solving Jigsaw Puzzles](https://arxiv.org/abs/1603.09246)
-- Used VGG16 instead of AlexNet
+- Uses VGG16 instead of AlexNet
-- Uses the higher resolution open-image dataset
+- Uses the larger, higher resolution open-image dataset
 - Uses 4 patches instead of 9, this has only 24 permutations so there in no need to sample from the complete set of permutations.
 Potentially having 4 patches and larger images could be better than 9 patches with smaller images.
 With the original method with 9 patches there is a hidden assumption that each image has a single subject.
 Most of the sample pictures have a cat or a car thats fills up the frame.
-The 9 patches are meant to represent parts of that single subject.
+Even though this assumption is often false, the 9 patches are meant to represent parts of a single subject.
 This is not neccerilly the case in more complex scenes without well framed subjects.
 With 4 patches and larger images, the patches are all neighbors in a smaller region.
-So even if the image is composed of multiple objects, the relationships between adjacent parts will be better represented.
+So even if the image is composed of multiple objects, the relationships between adjacent parts may be better represented.